quill

 ◆ cpu_affinity

-By default, the backend is not pinned to any CPU unless a value is specified.
-It is recommended to pin the backend to a shared non-critical CPU.
-Use std::numeric_limits<uint16_t>::max() as an undefined value to avoid setting CPU affinity.
+By default, the backend is not pinned to any CPU unless values are specified.
+It is recommended to pin the backend to shared non-critical CPUs.

 ◆ enable_yield_when_idle